xEzitx/Game-Hacking/README.md

 # Rainbow Six: Siege Hacks / Mods

+## Important:
+**For People having issues with alloc() in the original scripts** Please try the version_2 of the scripts.
+It should solve the issue for you.

 **Note:** These scripts have only been tested for the steam version of the game.
 I don't have the Uplay version, nor do I have interest in buying a second copy of the game to test these / adapt these to Uplay version.

 Requirements: